 If you are interested in being supervised by me, please get in touch by email or phone: email@example.com.
-My field of expertise lies in the long-term development of science and technology (including histories of science, global history, and the history of museum collections and archives) and digital heritage (including digital humanities).
-I am in particular interested in projects in which technology is combined with digital cultural heritage, e.g. from the Twente region.
+My field of expertise lies in the field Science, Technology, and Culture (=STC).
+This includes research into the history of science of technology from a global perspective, the history of museum collections and research into the impact of the rising use of computational methods on our understanding of culture.
 Here is a list of projects, which I am currently supervising and which I have supervised in the past:

 On PhD level:

-- P. van Wingerden (buitenpromovendus, together with prof. F. van Lunteren, VU and U Leiden): Science, Natural History and the Dutch empire in the first half of the ninteenth century (in progress since early 2018).
+- P. van Wingerden (co-promotor, external PhD candidate, together with prof. F. van Lunteren, VU and U Leiden): Science, Natural History and the Dutch empire in the first half of the nineteenth century (in progress since mid-2017).

 On MA level:

-- K. Nieuwendijk (U Leiden, MA History, second reader, 2011), thesis title: Met Van Oort naar verre oorden (successfully completed).
+- K. Nieuwendijk (U Leiden, MA History, supervisor and second reader, 2011), MA thesis title: Met Van Oort naar verre oorden (successfully completed in 2011).

 - Ch.
-Zhang (U Leiden, MA History, second reader, 2011), thesis title: The Dependency and Autonomy of Art in Natural History: Pieter van Oort (1804-1834) and the Natuurkundige Commissie voor Nederlands Indië (1820-1850) in the Dutch East Indies
+Zhang (U Leiden, MA History, supervisor and second reader, 2011), MA thesis title: The Dependency and Autonomy of Art in Natural History: Pieter van Oort (1804-1834) and the Natuurkundige Commissie voor Nederlands Indië (1820-1850) in the Dutch East Indies (successfully completed in 2011).

 On BA level:

-- B. Mamangkey (U Twente, BA, ATLAS programme, personal pursuit (6 ECTS), supervisor, 2018), working title: Examining the societal effect of the Dutch colonial era on present day Indonesia (in progress).
+- B. Mamangkey (U Twente, BA, ATLAS programme, personal pursuit (6 ECTS), supervisor, 2018), working title: Examining the societal effect of the Dutch colonial era on present day Indonesia (successfully completed in July 2018).

-- K. Lehmann (U Twente, BA, European Studies, second reader, 2013), The importance of historical connections between Turkey and Europe during the period of the late Ottoman Empire (successfully completed).
+- K. Lehmann (U Twente, BA, European Studies, thesis, second reader, 2013), The importance of historical connections between Turkey and Europe during the period of the late Ottoman Empire (successfully completed in 2013).

-- M.J. van Oort (U Twente, BA, European Studies, second reader, 2013), De Nederlandsche Handelsmaatschappij op het wereldtoneel (successfully completed)
+- M.J. van Oort (U Twente, BA thesis, European Studies, second reader, 2013), De Nederlandsche Handelsmaatschappij op het wereldtoneel (successfully completed in 2013)

-- W. Dianisari (U Leiden, BA, Encompass programme, second reader, 2008), Knowledge transfer in the context of botanical investigations: A history of chincona in Java in the 19th century (successfully completed).
+- W. Dianisari (U Leiden, BA thesis, Encompass program, second reader, 2008), Knowledge transfer in the context of botanical investigations: A history of chincona in Java in the 19th century (successfully completed in 2008).